rachllee/hci-stage-manager/README.md

 # Stage Crew Coordinator

 A React Native application for managing stage equipment and technical issues during live performances.
 Built with Expo and TypeScript.
+Credit: Cursor and ChatGPT Codex Medium was used to assist in generating code, as well as reformatting the README.

 ## 📋 Table of Contents